chrisrosen1/DH-101-Starter-Repository/makes/makes.md

 - 🔍 [Clue 1: Reverse Engineering. 🔧 Inside the Machine](week01.md)
 - 🎭 [Clue 2: AI Selfie.🪞 The Manufactured Self](week03.md) – What happens when AI tries to create your identity?
-- 📖 [Clue 3: Comic and Storytelling](week04.md) – How does AI tell a story?
+- 📖 [Clue 3: Comic and Storytelling. 🎭 Human After All](week04.md) – How does AI tell a story?
 - 🔁 [Clue 4: GIF & Remix Culture](week05.md) – What happens when AI remixes ideas?
 - 📊 [Clue 5: Text & Distant Reading](week06.md) – How does AI find patterns in text?
 - 🗺️ [Clue 6: Mapping AI Worlds](week07.md) – How does AI represent the world?